Special Educational Needs and Disabilities (SEND)

 • Differentiation

-• Applying the new SENd Code of Practice
+• Applying the new SEND Code of Practice

 • Writing effective targets for Multi-element Plans or Individual Provision Maps